 I went to a private school.
-Actually I went to two.
+In fact I went to two.
 I went to nothing but private schools.
-I don’t know whether this gave me an advantage in later life, but that was certainly the idea, and it felt like getting an advantage at the time.
+I don’t know whether this gave me an advantage in later life, but it was certainly supposed to.
+It felt like getting an advantage at the time.